BU-Spark/se-evolvu-app/README.md

 1. Visit https://djecrety.ir/ to generate a key and copy it.
 2. Go to the `Dockerfile` in the server folder and paste the key where it says `"Enter DJANGO_KEY here"` (i.e. line 11)

+You will also have to obtain a MapQuest API Key which will be given by Kai or BU Spark! and also place that in the server directory.

 After obtaining a key and placing it in the `Dockerfile` in the server directory, return to this directory and run the following command:

 ```bash